Final Girl - All 20+ Feature Film Boxes Compared!

 S4·F5

-Flexible; 5 HP; binoculars as her signature item for a better overview on Isla Lagarto
+Flexible; 5 HP; binoculars as a signature item for a better overview of Isla Lagarto

 Player reports · preliminary

-Cluttered maps (Sacred Groves, USS Konrad, Pesadilla Verde) – the binoculars advantage and flexible orientation help where keeping track of killer and victims is difficult.
+Hard-to-read locations (Sacred Groves, USS Konrad, Pesadilla Verde) – the binoculars advantage and flexible orientation help wherever it's hard to keep track of killers and victims.

 Player reports · preliminary

-The "Final Girl 2.0" Amped card from Wolfe Asylum Draw a second Final Girl card from your entire collection and use both Ultimate Abilities at the same time All boxes.
-Strongest synergy combos: Ellen + Selena (search ×2), Nancy + Veronica (survival + time), Kat + Janelle (gunfire + attack track).
+The "Final Girl 2.0" Amped Card from Wolfe Asylum Draw a second Final Girl card from your whole collection and use both Ultimate Abilities at once All boxes.
+Strongest synergy pairings: Ellen + Selena (double search), Nancy + Veronica (survival + time), Kat + Janelle (guns + attack track).

-💡 For collectors: the 5 most universal Final Girls for cross-boxing
+For collectors: the 5 most universal Final Girls for cross-box play

-1. Ellen (Into the Void) – searches for items from other boxes; top-tier everywhere
+1. Ellen (Into the Void) – finds items from other boxes; a top pick anywhere

-3. Ginny (A Knock at the Door) – strengthens basic actions; versatile in any situation
+3. Ginny (A Knock at the Door) – boosts base actions; useful in any situation

-4. Adelaide (Sacred Groves) – full HP or 6-time cards; flexible to the situation
+4. Adelaide (Sacred Groves) – full heal or a 6-time card haul; flexible for any situation

 7. Promo Final Girls & Character Packs – Special Releases

-Besides the Final Girls from the Feature Film boxes, Van Ryder Games has released a number of Promo Final Girls over the years – usually through Kickstarter stretch goals, conventions (GenCon, Essen), or dedicated accessory boxes (Box of Props, Guest Stars Box).
-These characters aren't tied to a specific killer/location, but can be combined with any killer/location pairing – that's why they don't appear in the box matrix above, but they're still part of the complete Final Girl roster.
+Beyond the Final Girls in the Feature Film boxes, Van Ryder Games has released additional Promo Final Girls, through Kickstarter stretch goals, conventions like GenCon and Essen, and accessory boxes like the Box of Props and the Guest Stars Box.
+These characters aren't tied to a specific killer or location and can be freely combined.
+That's why they don't appear in the box matrix, but they're still part of the full Final Girl roster.

-Paula 📷✓ · 5 HP Real-life content creator Paula Deming (Things Get Dicey / her own YouTube channel); the first official Final Girl promo card, from the S1/S2 era A single card, still regularly available in the Van Ryder shop (approx. $5–7.50) Verified via original card photo (5 HP): "Things are getting dicey.
+Paula · 5 HP Real content creator Paula Deming (Things Get Dicey / her own YouTube channel); the first official Final Girl promo card, from the Series 1/2 era A standalone card, still sold regularly in the Van Ryder shop (roughly $5–7.50) Verified via original card photo (5 HP): "Things are getting dicey.
 Anytime you would roll only 1 die, roll two instead.
 If a single number result is needed, you choose which die to use."
-A safety net for single dice rolls (e.g. reaction cards) that's almost always relevant – simple, but useful in any box.
-Save-reward choice: Item card / ignore an attack / +2 Time / heal / move up to 2 spaces; +2 additional Time for each further rescued victim.
+A near-permanent safety net on any single roll (like reaction cards) – simple, but useful in every box.
+Save-reward choice: item card / ignore an attack / +2 time / heal / move up to 2 spaces; plus an additional +2 time for every further rescue.

-Santa Hat Paula ("Holiday Paula") An alternate-art version of the Paula promo card (Santa hat), a Series 3 Kickstarter stretch goal Part of the Guest Stars Box (Series 3 / Special FX Crate) Identical to Paula – a pure alternate-art variant, no rules changes.
+Santa Hat Paula ("Holiday Paula") An alternate-art version of the Paula promo card (Santa hat), a Series 3 Kickstarter stretch goal Part of the Guest Stars Box (Series 3) Identical to Paula – a pure alt-art variant, no rule changes.

-Agnes 📷✓ · 4 HP Promo Final Girl from the Box of Props (Series 2 accessory box, 2022) Box of Props (cards only, no mini/envelope); mini + Secret Envelope additionally in the Guest Stars Box/Guest Stars Miniatures (Series 3) Verified via original card photo: "Gain 2 Ultimate Dice of your choice." – unlocks 2 Ultimate Dice (a substitute for the Ultimate Ability) of any color; save-reward: +1 Time per additional rescued victim.
-Front-side reward options: heal / heal x2 / move 1 space / Time x2 / Time x2 / ignore a killer attack.
+Agnes · 4 HP A promo Final Girl from the Box of Props (Series 2 accessory box, 2022) Box of Props (card only, no mini/envelope); mini + Secret Envelope also come with the Guest Stars Box/Guest Stars Miniatures (Series 3) Verified via original card photo: "Gain 2 Ultimate Dice of your choice." – permanently unlocks 2 Ultimate dice of any color as a substitute for the usual Ultimate Ability; save-reward: +1 time per further rescue.
+Front-side reward options: heal / 2× heal / move 1 space / 2× time / 2× time / ignore an attack.

-Layla 📷✓ · 5 HP Promo Final Girl from the Box of Props (Series 2 accessory box, 2022) Box of Props (cards only, no mini/envelope); mini + Secret Envelope additionally in the Guest Stars Box/Guest Stars Miniatures (Series 3) Verified via original card photo: "Choose a Signature Action card from out of play and take it into your hand." – retrieves any Signature Action card (even from other boxes) back into your hand; save-reward: +1 heart per additional rescued victim.
-Front-side reward options: heal / Time x2 / move 1 space / take an action card (max 2 time) / ignore a killer attack.
+Layla · 5 HP A promo Final Girl from the Box of Props (Series 2 accessory box, 2022) Box of Props (card only, no mini/envelope); mini + Secret Envelope also come with the Guest Stars Box/Guest Stars Miniatures (Series 3) Verified via original card photo: "Choose a Signature Action card from out of play and take it into your hand." – retrieves any Signature Action card (even from other boxes) back to hand; save-reward: +1 heart per further rescue.
+Front-side reward options: heal / 2× time / move 1 space / take an action card (max.
+2 time) / ignore an attack.

-Julia 📷✓ · 6 HP Promo Final Girl from the Box of Props (Series 2 accessory box, 2022); a crossover character with Van Ryder's co-publication "The Dark Quarter" (Lucky Duck Games) – based on the character Julia Paris from that game Box of Props; miniatures so far only known as part of "The Dark Quarter" (separate availability unclear) Verified via original card photo: "You may kill a Victim in your space to choose one of the following: Recover ALL ❤ / Inflict [damage] on an Enemy and recover ❤ / Immediately move 2 spaces, ignoring any movement penalties.
-Then, flip this card back over." – sacrifice a victim in your space for one of three powerful effects (full heal, attack+heal, or unimpeded 2-space movement); a risky resource choice.
+Julia · 6 HP A promo Final Girl from the Box of Props (Series 2 accessory box, 2022); a crossover character with Van Ryder's co-op release "The Dark Quarter" (Lucky Duck Games) – based on the character Julia Paris from that game Box of Props (card only); since the Series 4 campaign, she also has her own miniature (designed like in "The Dark Quarter," with a square rather than round base) plus a duplicate card in the Mausoleum Box (Series 4) Verified via original card photo: "You may kill a Victim in your space to choose one of the following: Recover ALL ❤ / Inflict [damage] on an Enemy and recover ❤ / Immediately move 2 spaces, ignoring any movement penalties.
+Then, flip this card back over." – sacrifice a victim in her space for one of three powerful effects (full heal, attack+heal, or unimpeded 2-space movement); a risky resource choice.

-Constance 📷✓ · 5 HP Promo Final Girl from the Box of Props (Series 2 accessory box, 2022); a crossover character with "The Dark Quarter" (Lucky Duck Games) – based on the character Constance Moreau from that game Box of Props; miniatures so far only known as part of "The Dark Quarter" (separate availability unclear) Verified via original card photo: "You may use any weapon in your hand from range 0-2." – can use weapons from her hand at a distance (0-2 spaces), not just in her own space; save-reward: +2 Time per additional rescued victim.
-Front-side reward options: heal / Time x2 / move 1 space / take an action card (max 2 time) / take the top item card.
+Constance · 5 HP A promo Final Girl from the Box of Props (Series 2 accessory box, 2022); a crossover character with "The Dark Quarter" (Lucky Duck Games) – based on the character Constance Moreau from that game Box of Props (card only); since the Series 4 campaign, she also has her own miniature (designed like in "The Dark Quarter," with a square rather than round base) plus a duplicate card in the Mausoleum Box (Series 4) Verified via original card photo: "You may use any weapon in your hand from range 0-2." – lets her use any hand weapon at a distance (0–2 spaces), not just in her own space; save-reward: +2 time per further rescue.
+Front-side reward options: heal / 2× time / move 1 space / take an action card (max.
+2 time) / take the top item card.

-Jamie Real-life content creator Jamie Haughn (host at Foster the Meeple, now Director of Marketing at Van Ryder Games); a Series 3 Kickstarter stretch goal, 2024 Card + mini + Secret Envelope in the Guest Stars Box (Series 3 / Special FX Crate) Detailed ability text not publicly documented.
+Jamie Real content creator Jamie Haughn (host of Foster the Meeple, now Director of Marketing at Van Ryder Games); a Series 3 Kickstarter stretch goal, 2024 Card + mini + Secret Envelope in the Guest Stars Box (Series 3) Exact ability text isn't publicly documented.

 Character Packs – standalone Final Girls with special rules (Series 3)

-Carolyn's Revenge (Teenage Carolyn) A Character Pack, Series 3 Kickstarter stretch goal 2024.
-Carolyn from The Haunting of Creech Manor, now grown up, returns for revenge against the Poltergeist Its own Character Pack (cards, action cards, item cards, Secret Envelope, optional miniature) – part of the Guest Stars Box / Special FX Crate Standalone special rules: psychic attacks, teleportation, and "psychically charged" weapons/items for extra damage.
-Against the Poltergeist, the normal rescue mission (finding Carolyn's item) is dropped – instead, you accumulate psychic damage on the killer and banish it to Limbo forever via the "Psychic Expulsion" action card.
-Playable against any killer on any map.
+Carolyn's Revenge (Teenage Carolyn) Character Pack, a Series 3 Kickstarter stretch goal 2024.
+A grown-up version of Carolyn from The Haunting of Creech Manor, returning to take revenge on the Poltergeist Its own Character Pack (cards, action cards, item cards, Secret Envelope, optional miniature) – part of the Guest Stars Box Standalone special rules: psychic attacks, teleportation, and "psychically charged" weapons/items for bonus damage.
+Against the Poltergeist, the usual rescue mission (finding Carolyn's item) is replaced entirely – instead, you build up psychic damage on the killer and banish it to Limbo forever with the "Psychic Expulsion" action card.
+Playable against any killer on any location.

 Premium Promo Packs – Series 4 (card + miniature + Secret Envelope)